SmithyT/CraftingMod/README.md

 # CraftingMod
-This is all the community contribution for https://scriptfodder.com/scripts/view/2422/.
-Anything is welcome.
+This is all the community contribution for https://scriptfodder.com/scripts/view/2422/

+## Rules About Submission